-As you can see from the tech specs, Ibanez RG565 is a true reproduction of the original RG series that was released in the late 80s.
+As you can see from the tech specs, the Ibanez RG565 is a true reproduction of the original RG series that was released in the late 80s.
 It features one of the most distinct guitar body designs, Ibanez RG!
 The one I got weighs 3.4kg and it’s just the right feeling on your lap or on your shoulders.

 The neck is Ibanez’s Super Wizard neck which is extremely comfortable and built for shredding.
 As you can imagine, back in the 80s, shred guitar was a thing and Ibanez RG565 was made to handle any shredders’ needs.
 This Super Wizard neck consists of 5 pieces of maple/walnut to provide better stability.

-You have also high-quality, made-in-Japan Gotoh tuners, and jumbo frets with supposedly feature Ibanez Prestige fret edge treatment.
+You have also high-quality, made-in-Japan Gotoh tuners and jumbo frets with supposedly feature Ibanez Prestige fret edge treatment.

-The reason I say supposedly is that I also purchase the Ibanez RG550 Purple Neon and I think the fret edge treatment is not the same for these almost identical guitars coming from the same Genesis Collection.
+The reason I say supposedly is that I also purchased the Ibanez RG550 Purple Neon and I think the fret edge treatment is not the same for these almost identical guitars coming from the same Genesis Collection.
 I can feel the sharp edges a bit more on my RG550 than on the RG565.